-Requires: [firstElem, lastElem) is a valid range and distance(firstElem, lastElem) >= 0.
+Requires: distance(firstElem, lastElem) >= 0.
 If extent is not equal to dynamic_extent, then distance(firstElem, lastElem) shall be equal to extent.

 Effects: Constructs a span that is a view over the range [firstElem, lastElem).
 If distance(firstElem, lastElem) then an empty span is constructed.